Abaco Escape is all the first time visitor needs to know and then some.

 The Abaco Cays start in the north at Walkers Cay working their way 100 miles or so down to Little Harbour.
 For the most part they parallel the Island of Great Abaco and can be thought of as barrier islands as they are what separate the Atlantic from the shallow Sea of Abaco and Mainland Abaco.
 Unlike the classical sandy barrier islands of the eastern US, here they consist of limestone with some elevation and are protected on the ocean side by the third largest barrier reef in the world.
 For the most part the cays are green with mangrove and white sand beaches.
 Most are uninhabited.

-The Atlantic side of these cays are littered with some of the most beautiful coral reefs you'll find in the Atlantic.
+The Atlantic side of these cays are strewn with some of the most beautiful coral reefs you'll find in the Atlantic.
 Shooting up from the depths one can find reefs in waters from 6 to 200+ feet.
 They are surely as spectacular, as the Caribbean hot spots of Grand Cayman, Bonaire, Belize etc. There are reefs for snorkelers to the experienced diver.
 There is even a network of well maintained and protected underwater parks with mooring buoys for visiting boaters.
 It's truly a divers paradise and a well kept secret.
 And it's only 180 miles from Florida's mainland .
 The Florida Keys cant even come close and shouldn't even be mentioned in the same conversation.
-For the fisherman, the fishing is likewise as outstanding with tournaments at many locations throughout spring and summer and no less comparable than Costa Rica or Cabo San Lucas, A word of caution: Making passage from Abaco Sound to the ocean between the cays to the fishing areas and diving spots is a bit tricky if not impossible in most areas.
+For the fisherman, the fishing is likewise as outstanding with tournaments at many locations throughout spring and summer and no less comparable than Costa Rica or Cabo San Lucas, A word of caution: Making passage from Abaco Sound to the ocean between the cays to the deap sea fishing areas and diving spots is a bit tricky if not impossible in most areas.
 And it is forbidden to take a rental boat to the ocean.
-There are plenty of spots to dive without risk that are covered below.
+There are plenty of spots to dive without risk covered below.

 The North Abaco Cays